 Online classes are so much better than attending school in 2020.
 And I took all the illustration courses from my favorite Illustrators and learned so much.

 Whether you want to master coloring, or create better outlines, or draw better, Domestika is such a cheap option.
 You can buy any Course you set your heart on.

 Domestika has helped me make such good progress as an artist and I’m hooked on their illustration classes.
 Enter the code STRAYCURLS-10 during checkout to get an additional 10% off on anything you buy!

 3. My Creative Bundle for Creators

 My Creativity Bundle has helped Creators from all over the world become better creators and just create.
 It’s the answer to your creative blocks and best-seller in my creative section.

 - Tips to harness negative energy to constantly create.
 Also includes hacks to self-introspect and get past creative blocks.

-- Detailed sections and exercises to get past the fear of perfection, imposter syndrome and the fear of rejection.
+- Detailed sections and exercises to get past the fear of imperfection, imposter syndrome, the fear of rejection and more!

-- The essentials of a business which includes making money online and gaining clients.
+- The essentials of a business including making money online and gaining clients.
 It includes a fun Business Plan template that you can use to get started as an Entrepreneur.